msanvarov/nest-rest-typeorm-boilerplate/README.md

 ### 🏗 Choosing a Web Framework

 This boilerplate comes with [Fastify](https://github.com/fastify/fastify) out of the box as it offers [performance benefits](https://github.com/nestjs/nest/blob/master/benchmarks/all_output.txt) over Express.
-But this can be changed to use [Express](https://expressjs.com/) framework instead of Fastify.
-Please proceed with the steps below to change between the two.
+But this boilerplate is modular enough to use the [Express](https://expressjs.com/) framework instead of Fastify.

-- Replace the following lines of code in the [main.ts file](https://github.com/msanvarov/nest-rest-typeorm-boilerplate/blob/master/src/main.ts) with the ones detailed below.
+Replace the following lines of code in the [main.ts file](https://github.com/msanvarov/nest-rest-typeorm-boilerplate/blob/master/src/main.ts) with the ones detailed below:

 Fastify: